 I had no idea that there was a bench over here!

-In fact, there are five benches scattered around Famosa Slough.
+There are five benches scattered around Famosa Slough.

 #Click on any photo to see a larger version